 Store in airtight container in refrigerator for up to 1 week.

 To Reheat Sauce: Heat in microwave using short 5-second bursts, stirring in between.
 Alternatively, reheat in saucepan over medium-low heat stirring often.

-For Spiked Strawberry Sauce: Add a splash (about 1 to 2 teaspoons) liqueur such as Grand Marnier®, Cointreau®, or strawberry liqueur.
+For Spiked Strawberry Sauce: Add a splash (about 1 to 2 teaspoons or 5 to 10 ml) liqueur such as Grand Marnier®, Cointreau®, or strawberry liqueur.

 Freezing Tips for Long-Term Storage:

 1) FILLING: Be sure to use nice thick glass jars (to withstand freezing) with tight lids made for storing jam.
 Alternatively, plastic containers with tight lids can be used.
 When filling container, fill the sauce up to within 1/2 inch (1.25 cm) from the top.
 This will allow space for the sauce to expand during freezing.
 In other words, be sure not to overfill glass jars because expansion during freezing can cause breakage.
 Also, do not freeze partially filled jars because the extra air space in the jar can cause freezer burn.

 2) STORING: Sauce will keep for up to 6 months without any loss of flavor, but can be stored up to 12 months.
 Be sure to label and date container before freezing.